-• default messaging method: A setting shall allow the customer to select the default sending method to be used when the customer sends a message before the answer to the corresponding capability check is received.
-Values for this setting shall be 'Automatic', 'SMS', or 'joyn chat' (where 'Automatic shall follow Fully Integrated Messaging behaviour as defined in section 4.2.2)

-Default value shall correspond to the MNO setting IM CAP ALWAYS ON (IM CAP ALWAYS ON = 0, then default value = AUTOMATIC; IM CAP ALWAYS ON = 1 then default value = joyn message), but through this setting the customer is able to override the MNO option.

-This requirement applies only as part of the fully integrated messaging option.

-- joyn Wi-Fi Voice calls settings: Customers shall be allowed to activate/deactivate the joyn Wi-Fi Voice calls through the correspondent switch (only if joyn Wi-Fi Voice is activated by the MNO).
-Default position shall be 'Activated'. - joyn user alias: Customise the label, which the user wants to be displayed when communicating with joyn contacts. - joyn specific user predefined settings: As an example, the default behaviour for the saving of in all Content Share (to store automatically or not). - joyn file transfer Auto Accept: To control the behaviour of this functionality as described in section 7.
-When the functionality is activated by the network the following item shall be displayed in the settings menu:

-FT Auto Accept: I/O (default value set to I), FT Auto Accept while roaming: I/O (default value set to O)

-• joyn image resizing in file transfer: To control the default behaviour of this functionality as described in section 7.
-The suggested options are:

-FT image-resize: 'always resize', 'always ask', 'never resize'
+- Chat Service (joyn instance switch): The user shall be able to activate or deactivate the native joyn services through a joyn Master Switch in messaging settings.
+The instance switch should be called "Chat Service" not RCS or Rich Communication Services. - default messaging method: A setting shall allow the customer to select the default sending method to be used when the customer sends a message before the answer to the corresponding capability check is received.
+Values for this setting shall be 'Automatic', 'SMS', or 'joyn chat' (where 'Automatic shall follow Fully Integrated Messaging behaviour as defined in section 4.2.2) Default value shall correspond to the MNO setting IM CAP ALWAYS ON (IM CAP ALWAYS ON = 0, then default value = AUTOMATIC; IM CAP ALWAYS ON = 1 then default value = joyn message), but through this setting the customer is able to override the MNO option. - This requirement applies only as part of the fully integrated messaging option. - joyn user alias: Customise the label, which the user wants to be displayed when communicating with joyn contacts. - joyn specific user predefined settings: As an example, the default behaviour for the saving of in all Content Share (to store automatically or not). - joyn file transfer Auto Accept: To control the behaviour of this functionality as described in section 7.
+When the functionality is activated by the network the following item shall be displayed in the settings menu: - o FT Auto Accept: I/O (default value set to I), - o FT Auto Accept while roaming: I/O (default value set to O) - joyn image resizing in file transfer: To control the default behaviour of this functionality as described in section 7.
+The suggested options are: - o FT image-resize: 'always resize', 'always ask', 'never resize' - joyn video resizing in file transfer: To control the default behaviour of this functionality as described in section 7.
+The suggested options are: - FT video-resize: 'always resize', 'always ask', 'never resize' - The default setting shall be "always ask".

-- Show us on a map aggregation window: Determines the timeframe to aggregate locations and places of the last "x" hours" - Personalization: Optionally the settings related to user experience customization could be grouped within the general settings screen.
-Example of categories are:

-Notification sounds Notification preferences

-Customized ringtones (for Wi-Fi Voice or best effort video) Visual customization for chat (for example fonts, bubble styles, backgrounds and so forth).
+- When "always resize" is selected by the user, a list of resolutions to resize the video file to be presented. - The default resizing option selected shall be 480p encoded at 1200 kbps - Personalization: Optionally the settings related to user experience customization could be grouped within the general settings screen.
+Example of categories are: - Notification sounds - Notification preferences - Customized ringtones (for Wi-Fi Voice or best effort video) - Visual customization for chat (for example fonts, bubble styles, backgrounds and so forth).

-13.1.1 joyn instance switch
+9.1.1 joyn instance switch